Service to Detroit, Michigan

 2. Special Events Service

-- Provided to all concerts* and home games at Comerica Park and Ford Field.
-See point #2 under 'Types of Service' above.
+- Provided to all concerts* and home games at Comerica Park, Ford Field and Little Caesars Arena.
+See point #2 under "Types of Service" above.

 3700 North Service Road East